 Whether they're looking for homes for themselves or finding placement for their elderly parents, baby boomers are the prime market for retirement communities.
 Marketing to this generation, many of whom have adult children who grew up during the Information Age, requires a move toward digital marketing and web-based strategies.
 More and more, baby boomers embrace and use technology in their daily lives.
-Recent surveys of technology use in the U.S. have found that 83 percent of baby boomers use the Internet, 67 percent own a smartphone, 52 percent own tablet computers and 57 have social media accounts.
+Recent surveys of technology use in the U.S. have found that 83% of baby boomers use the Internet, 67% own a smartphone, 52% own tablet computers, and 57% have social media accounts.

 Considering these stats, if you're not marketing to the baby-boom generation online, you're missing out on a golden opportunity to reach this generation as they enter their golden years.

 10 marketing ideas and tips for retirement communities